Justice Department asks Congress to weaken social media companies’ liability protection

 “For too long Section 230 has provided a shield for online platforms to operate with impunity,” said Attorney General William P. Barr in a statement.
 “Ensuring that the internet is a safe, but also vibrant, open and competitive environment is vitally important to America.”

-The proposal also seeks to ensure social-media companies moderate their sites and services in a clear and consistent way.
-For years, President Trump and other top Republicans have attacked tech giants including Facebook, Google and Twitter for censoring conservatives online, something the U.S. government now may have the ability to police if the Justice Department’s proposal were to become law.
+The proposal also seeks to ensure social media companies moderate their sites and services in a clear and consistent way.
+For years, President Trump and other top Republicans have accused tech giants, including Facebook, Google and Twitter, of censoring conservatives online, something the U.S. government now may have the ability to police if the Justice Department’s proposal were to become law.

-But the Trump administration’s focus on political bias threatens to complicate any congressional action on Section 230, despite the fact Democrats and Republicans generally agree that social-media sites should be held to greater account for failing to police the Web properly.
+But the Trump administration’s focus on political bias threatens to complicate any congressional action on Section 230, even though Democrats and Republicans generally agree that social media sites should be held to greater account for failing to police the Web properly.
 The White House has offered little proof for its claims, and tech companies strongly deny them — while Democratic lawmakers contend the administration should focus instead on hate speech, extremism and election disinformation that spreads virally on the Internet.

-Adding to the political stakes, President Trump is expected to huddle Wednesday with Republican state attorneys general in a meeting where he is expected to call on state officials to use state laws to potentially penalize social media sites over allegations they censor conservatives online.
+Adding to the political stakes, Trump is expected to huddle Wednesday with Republican state attorneys general in a meeting where he is expected to call on state officials to use state laws to potentially penalize social media sites over allegations they censor conservatives online.

 “Online censorship goes far beyond the issue of free speech, it’s also one of protecting consumers and ensuring they are informed of their rights and resources to fight back under the law,” White House spokesman Judd Deere said in a statement earlier this week.
 “State attorneys general are on the front lines of this issue and President Trump wants to hear their perspectives.”